2-hour workshop, including hands-on activity

-This first workshop in the series is a comprehensive introduction into the ways natural spaces in and around schools can be used as learning spaces and Outdoor Classrooms.
+This workshop is a comprehensive introduction into the ways natural spaces in and around schools can be used as learning spaces and Outdoor Classrooms.
 It covers some of the basic principles behind Outdoor Classroom design, setting up spaces using loose parts to enhance natural elements, how to inspire students and engage them in curriculum experiences inspired by natural provocations and innate childhood behaviour.

 At the end of this half day workshop participants will have had an opportunity to:

 - Develop understanding surrounding current research of the benefits behind Nature Pedagogy, Outdoor Learning and Nature Play.

 - Actively engage in brainstorming around students’ current play to identify potential spaces and resources existing in your school

 - Explore practical ideas and recommendations for using outdoor classrooms in their school.